edina/fieldtrip-open/docs/PROJECTS.md

 #### Add Header Button

-A project can add a new button to the main header of the app by adding the following to the page json file where it should appear:
+A project or plugin can add a new button to the main header of the app by adding the following to the page json file where it should appear:

 ```
 {